Sopron: Sports

-The women's basketball team Sopron Basket is one of the most successful Hungarian basketball team in the history with 15 National titles and they success in Europe, in 2022 they won EuroLeague.
+The women's basketball team Sopron Basket is one of the most successful Hungarian basketball team in history, with 15 National titles and success in Europe, in 2022 they won EuroLeague.
 MFC Sopron was a football team based in Sopron.
 The successor of the club is Soproni VSE.

+Transport

+Sopron's nearest airport is Vienna Airport, located 74 km north of the city.